AdrienChampion/induction_for_dummies/src/bmc/readme.md

 # Unrolling and BMC

+> Here we finally start doing things.
+We will perform a kind of analysis called BMC.
+While not a
+> proof technique in general, it is a very useful *falsification* technique and paves the way
+> towards *induction*.

 In the previous chapter, we played with our running example using Z3 by

 - defining the transition relation as a `define-fun`,